sarmini1/mastermind/README.md

 If port 5000 is already taken by another process, as is often the case for newer machines, run on the port of your choosing with:

- - `flask run -p [port number here] # Note: port 5001 is often a good choice!`
+ - `flask run -p [port number here] # Tip: port 5001 is often a good choice!`

-Then, visit `localhost:[port-num-here]/` in your browser to go to the home page!
+Then, visit `localhost:[port-num-here]/` in your browser to go to the homepage and start a new game!

 Running Tests
 =============